pmcder/node-twitter-bot/readme.md

 </br>

 ## Performing different searches
-In bot.js you can change the method on <code>getTweet</code></br>
+In bot.js you can use the methods on <code>getTweets</code> to perform different searches.</br>
 <code>getTweets.searchByHashtag()</code> allows you to search by hashtag</br>
-<code>geTweets.searchByUser()</code> allows you to search by user</br>
+<code>getTweets.searchByUser()</code> allows you to search by user</br>

-## Customizing the output
-You can tweak the output itself by using different functions on the viewTweets module.
-For example <code>viewTweets.users</code> prints a list of users to the console If you use <code>viewTweets.statuses</code> you can see the whole status object to familiarize yourself with the data and then create new functions in viewTweets.js
+Here you can write logic to combine and automate different searches.
+For example, you could get a list of user names that have tweeted about a certain hashtag, then search those users' recent tweets.